-- No Deal: The National Institute of Economic and Social Research (NIESR) predicts that a ‘No Deal’ Brexit will have an immediate negative effect on the UK economy, potentially causing a large shrink in UK GDP.
+- No Deal: Most sources predict that a ‘No Deal’ Brexit will have an immediate negative effect on the UK economy, potentially causing a shrink in UK GDP.

-- Withdrawal Agreement: A managed Brexit is predicted to lead to a smaller negative impact on the UK economy following withdrawl
+- The Deal: A managed Brexit is predicted to lead to a smaller negative impact on the UK economy following withdrawal

 Trade relationships with EU and non-EU countries

-- Withdrawal Agreement: The Government aims to secure the freest and most frictionless trade possible in goods with the EU outside the single market via a new free trade agreement.
-Mutual recognition of professional qualifications would continue, however services will not be included in the new customs arrangement.
+- The Deal: The Government aims to secure the freest and most frictionless trade possible in goods with the EU outside the single market via a new free trade agreement.
+Mutual recognition of professional qualifications would continue, but importantly services will not be included in the new customs arrangement.